matrix-org/synapse/README.rst

 .. _federation:

-* For details on how to install synapse, see `Installation Instructions <https://matrix-org.github.io/synapse/latest/setup/installation.html>`_.
+* For details on how to install Synapse, see `Installation Instructions <https://matrix-org.github.io/synapse/latest/setup/installation.html>`_.
 * For specific details on how to configure Synapse for federation see `docs/federate.md <docs/federate.md>`_